ForensicITGuy/forensicitguy.github.io/_posts/2022-02-12-analyzing-stealer-msi-using-msitools.md

 ## Getting msitools

+> 2022-02-14 Edit: `msitools` is now included in REMnux!
+To get it run `remnux upgrade`.

 The `msitools` package isn't installed by default in REMnux, so we have to go install it ourselves.
 This is easily done using `apt`.

 ```shell